mindscan-de/BrightFlux/README.md

 * show video frame content of the video at exactly a selected time stamp (FFMPEG / extract nearest Frame?)
 * sync from data frame to current video and locate position.
 (MAYBE)
 * provide more accurate time stamps e.g. 0.1s 0.25s granularity (maybe on a frame number basis, i mean we know the number of frames, we know the frames per seconds, but the video player must be more precise then and show the frame numbers)
+* Support automatic video to log correlation, e.g. identify time stamps in video and correlate them to logs by some metrics or (AI)

 ### Never?